How to Beat a Simple Assault Charge in North Carolina

 Sexual assault is a specialized assault charge category since harm results from a sexual act without explicit consent from the other party.
 There are various categories of sexual assault, depending on the nature of the assault and the potential harm caused to the victim.

-Can You Go to Jail for Assault Charges?
+Can You Go to Jail for Simple Assault Charges?

 How to Beat a Simple Assault Charge in NC

 How do you build a defense strategy against a simple assault charge in NC?
-Here are some strategies to use if you are involved in this case.
+Here are some strategies our criminal defense lawyers when thinking about how to beat a simple assault charge.

 1. Self-Defense